 “To the world you may be one person, but to one person you may be the world”—an expression scrawled in my office—swirls in my mind.

 Right now you might be someone’s life changer—that random person who’s keeping the life-line going, who has sparked a change, and who is a life changer.
 Many people have low self-esteem, perhaps even suicidal thoughts every day.
-They may not have a should who truly listens in their lives.
+They may not have anyone who truly listens in their lives.
 Others may perceive their words as irrelevant and unworthy.
 Taking a moment to care and listen gives them worth.
 Our time matters.

 Consider the power of a mentor.
 It’s undeniable, particularly when coupled with the value of one’s time.
 Then it’s immeasurable.
 Ask a senior citizen and they will tell you that time is all they want from you.
 To spend an hour visiting in person, no cell phones or distractions, just pure conversation.